caslabs/caslabs.github.io/essays/it-depends.md

 ## Typescript > Javascript

 Now, I've been exposed to industry CS, and I would say that most software engineers, when building complex and large-scale software with hundreds to thousands of engineers like you and me, would often pick a programming language that is naturally aligned with the task at hand.
 Since most of the modern web systems are inherently complex, this calls for a revamp of JavaScript, which evolved to be Typescript, a superset of JavaScript, that is run through a source-to-source compiler.
-It was meant to be a solution that Javascript lacked, and a paint point that all engineers faced when building industry-level codebase.
+It was meant to be a solution that Javascript lacked, and a pain point that all engineers faced when building industry-level codebase.
 Now, does that imply that all web-related software systems should be written in Typescript?

 ### It Depends.